telerik/fiddler-core-docs/getting-started/nuget-sso.md

 Instead of entering a username and password through a Visual Studio prompt or a CLI command, the NuGet key must be provided through the NuGet.Config file.

-You have the option to create a NuGet.Config file on the application level (it will overwrite any global NuGet.Config files and will be applicable only for the specific application) or to use a global NuGet.Config file (it will be valid for all applications unless explicitly overwritten by an application NuGet.Config file).
+You have the option to create a NuGet.Config file on the application level (it will overwrite any global NuGet.Config files and configuration will be applicable only for the specific application) or to use a global NuGet.Config file (it will be valid for all applications unless explicitly overwritten by an application NuGet.Config file).
 [Learn more details about NuGet.Config configuration and location on each operating system here...](https://learn.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior)

 - Close all instances of Visual Studio.